i-on-project/repohouse/docs/api-routes.md

 # API Routes

-> 🚧 Under Progress - Subject to alteration 🚧

 ### WEB API Routes

 All web API routes are prefixed with `/api/web`.

 #### Common
 - GET `./home` - Get the home page
-- GET `./login` - Get the login page
+- POST `./login` - Post to login
-- GET `./logout` - Get the logout page
+- POST `./logout` - Post to logout
+- POST `./register` - Get to register
-- GET `./register` - Get the register page
+- GET `./credits` - Get the credits page
 - GET `./courses` - Get the courses page
 - GET `./courses/:id/classrooms` - Get the classrooms page from a course
 - GET `./courses/:id/classrooms/:id` - Get the classroom page from a course
 - GET `./courses/:id/classrooms/:id/teams/:id` - Get the team page from a classroom
+- GET `./courses/:id/classrooms/:id/teams/:id/feedbacks` - Get the feedbacks page from a team
 - GET `./courses/:id/classrooms/:id/assigments` - Get the assigments page from a classroom
 - GET `./courses/:id/classrooms/:id/assigments/:id` - Get the assigment page from a classroom
 - GET `./courses/:id/classrooms/:id/assigments/:id/deliveries/:id` - Get the delivery page from an assigment